Bearded Dragon Lighting, Heating & Humidity Requirements

 The recommended basking surface temperature shown above is based on recommendations in Judish Badham’s 1971 PhD thesis, A comparison of two variants of the bearded dragon, Amphibolurus barbatus (Cuvier) (since then verified by Dr. Jonathan Howard), where rectal temperatures of P. vitticeps were taken when the dragons moved away from the sun, showing that they were done basking for the moment, and presumably having reached optimal temperature.
 Their findings indicated that the optimum core body temperature of central bearded dragons is 36.3°C (97.3°F), which requires basking site temperatures between 42-45°C (108-113°F) to achieve.
 Dr. Howard’s basking substrate surface temperature measurements suggest that the basking surface in a bearded dragon enclosure does not need to exceed 50°C (122°F), as this risks overheating the enclosure.

-Additionally, most reptiles benefit from a nightly drop in temperature, which science suggests may actually strengthen their immune system (rather than weaken it, as commonly believed).
+Most reptiles benefit from a nightly drop in temperature, which science suggests may promote a healthy metabolism and even strengthen the immune system (rather than weaken it, as commonly believed).
 Provided that daytime temperatures are correct, pet bearded dragons can handle nighttime drops as low as 50°F without ill effect.
 In fact, providing cooler temperatures at night encourages beardies to bask in the morning, which subsequently makes for a more active dragon.
 However, without adequate daytime warming, these cool temperatures may induce brumation or illness.

-For an average 48″ x 24″ x 24″ enclosure, 90w should achieve the temperatures you need.
+Wattage = heat output.
+Whether you’re using a 4’x2’x4′ or 6’x2’x2′ enclosure, 90-100w should achieve the temperatures you need.
 If you need hotter, raise the basking surface (preferably stone rather than plastic, mesh, or fabric) closer to the heat source.
-If you need it to be a bit cooler (basking surface temperature over 130°F is too high), use a lamp dimmer like the Lutron Credenza plug-in lamp dimmer to reduce heat output.
+If you need it to be a bit cooler (basking surface temperature over 120°F is too high), use a lamp dimmer like the Vivarium Electronics Rheostat to reduce heat output, but don’t dim the bulb too much, or else you start to lose valuable IR-A.

 Having trouble with short-lived bulbs?